 President Theodore Roosevelt and the new state of Panama signed the Hay-Bunau-Varilla treaty, by which the United States guaranteed the liberty of Panama and secured a continuous lease on a 10-mile strip for the canal.
 Panama was to be compensated by an early payment of $10 million and an annuity of $250,000, beginning in 1913.
-This strip is now known as the Canal Zone.
+This strip is now known as the Panama Canal Zone.

 Construction of Panama Canal

-The canal was opened in Aug.
-15, 1914 and formal dedication took place on July 12, 1920.
-The whole cost was $336,650,000, and c.240 million cu yd of earth was vacated.
+The canal was opened on August 15, 1914, and formal dedication took place on July 12, 1920.
+The cost was $336,650,000, and 240 million cubic metres of earth were vacated.

-In 1939, treaty amendments increased Panama’s annuity to $434,000, provided for a transisthmian highway, and abrogated the US. guarantee of the impartiality and autonomy of Panama.
-Although in the same year Congress authorized construction of the third set of locks, then World War II intervened, and the plans were shelved.
+In 1939, treaty amendments increased Panama’s annuity to $434,000, provided for a transisthmian highway, and abrogated the US.
+Guarantee of the impartiality and autonomy of Panama.
+Although in the same year, Congress authorized the construction of the third set of locks, then World War II intervened, and the plans were shelved.
 In 1955 the income was raised to $1,930,000, and the United States undertook to build a high-level bridge over the Pacific side of the canal.
 The Gaillard Cut was widened in 1969 to permit two-way traffic.